Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods: Discussion

-Note that in our main theoretical results, in addition to the fact that the initial iterate $x_0$ has to be close to the optimal solution $x_*$, which is a common condition for local convergence results, we also need the initial Hessian approximation $B_0$ (or its inverse $H_0$) to be close to the Hessian at the optimal solution $\nabla^2 f(x_*)$ (or its inverse $\nabla^2 f(x_*)^{-1}$).
-At first glance, this might seem restrictive, but as we have shown in Theorem \ref{thm_DFP_Hessian} for DFP and in Theorem \ref{thm_BFGS_Hessian} for BFGS, if we set the initial Hessian approximation or its inverse using the Hessian at the initial point $\nabla^2 f(x_0)$, this condition is automatically satisfied as long as the initial iterate error $\|x_0-x_*\|$ is sufficiently small.
-From a practical point of view this approach is also acceptable as quasi-Newton methods and Newton's method outperform first-order methods only in a local neighborhood of the optimal solution, and globally they could be slower than linearly convergent first-order methods.
-Hence, as suggested in \citep{nesterov2013introductory}, to obtain the best performance in practice, one might use first-order methods such as Nesterov's accelerated gradient method to reach a local neighborhood of the optimal solution, and then switch to locally fast methods such as quasi-Newton methods.
-If this procedure is used, our theoretical results show that by setting $B_0=\nabla^2 f(x_0)$ for DFP and $H_0=\nabla^2 f(x_0)^{-1}$ for BFGS, where $x_0$ is the first iterate used for the quasi-Newton scheme, the fast superlinear convergence rate of $(1/k)^{k/2}$ can be obtained.
+\textbf{Initial Hessian approximation condition.} Note that in our main theoretical results, in addition to the fact that the initial iterate $x_0$ has to be close to the optimal solution $x_*$, which is a common condition for local convergence results, we also need the initial Hessian approximation $B_0$ to be close to the Hessian at the optimal solution $\nabla^2 f(x_*)$.
+At first glance, this might seem restrictive, but as we have shown in Theorem~\ref{thm_broyden_Hessian} and Theorem~\ref{thm_broyden_Hessian_self_concordant}, if we set the initial Hessian approximation to the Hessian at the initial point $\nabla^2 f(x_0)$, this condition is automatically satisfied as long as the initial iterate error $\|x_0-x_*\|$ is sufficiently small.
+From a practical point of view, this approach is reasonable as quasi-Newton methods and Newton's method outperform first-order methods in a local neighborhood of the optimal solution, and their global linear convergence rate may not be faster than the linear convergence rate of first-order methods.
+Hence, as suggested in \cite{nesterov2013introductory}, to optimize the overall iteration complexity according to theoretical bounds, one might use first-order methods such as Nesterov's accelerated gradient method to reach a local neighborhood of the optimal solution, and then switch to locally fast methods such as quasi-Newton methods.
+If this procedure is used, our theoretical results show that by setting $B_0=\nabla^2 f(x_0)$ (and equivalently $H_0=\nabla^2 f(x_0)^{-1}$) for the convex Broyden class of quasi-Newton, the fast superlinear convergence rate of $(1/k)^{k/2}$ can be obtained.

-It is worth noting that the frameworks in \citep{rodomanov2020rates,rodomanov2020ratesnew} require the initial Hessian approximation to be $B_0=LI$, where $I$ is the identity matrix and $L$ is the Lipschitz constant of the gradient.
-Indeed, satisfying this condition is computationally more affordable than our proposed scheme, as it does not require access to the Hessian or its inverse at the initial iterate $x_0$.
-However, it still requires a \textit{switching scheme}.
-To be more precise, it requires to monitor the error of iterates and setting the Hessian approximation as $LI$, once the error $\|x-x_*\|$ is sufficiently small.
+It is worth noting that, however, in practice algorithms that do not require switching between algorithms or knowledge of problem parameters are more favorable.
+Due to these reasons, quasi-Newton methods with an Armijo-Wolfe line search are more practical, as they offer an adaptive choice of the steplength with global convergence and avoid specifying typically unknown constants such as the Lipschitz constant of the gradient, Lipschitz constant of the Hessian, and strong convexity parameter.